BeanGreen247/Windows-10-Minimizer/README.md

 # Windows 10 Minimizer

+## **NOTE**
+Before use go into the scripts folder and unblock every single script, in order to make it work properly.

 ## **WARNING**

 This tool will remove most metro apps and will leave the core ones need for system stability.